Ludwig & Mayer

 Ludwig & Mayer was a German type foundry in Frankfurt am Main, Germany.
-Many important designers worked for the Ludwig and Mayer type foundry, including Heinrich Jost, Karlgeorg Hoefer, Helmut Matheis, and most notably Jakob Erbar, whose Erbar Book was one of the first geometric sans-serif typefaces, predating both Paul Renner's Futura and Rudolf Koch's Kabel by some five years.
+Many important designers worked for the Ludwig & Mayer type foundry, including Heinrich Jost, Karlgeorg Hoefer, Helmut Matheis, and most notably Jakob Erbar, whose Erbar Book was one of the first geometric sans-serif typefaces, predating both Paul Renner's Futura and Rudolf Koch's Kabel by some five years.
 Starting in 1925, Ludwig & Mayer types were distributed in the United States by Continental Type Founders Association.
 When the foundry ceased operations in 1984, rights to the typefaces was transmitted to the Neufville Typefoundry.

 Typefaces

 These foundry types were produced by Ludwig & Mayer: